-Summer camping options are plentiful in Arizona’s state parks and offer unique outdoor experiences across the state.
-Whether a quick getaway close to town, or a weekend trip to escape the heat is on your agenda, campgrounds are available all summer long in Arizona’s most beautiful places!
+Arizona summer camping options are abundant in many of Arizona’s state parks and offer unique outdoor experiences across the state.
+Whether a quick getaway close to town or a weekend trip to escape the heat is on your agenda, campgrounds are available all summer long in Arizona’s most beautiful places!

 If the rolling hills of southern Arizona’s high-desert are more your speed, you can still enjoy a respite from summer temperatures at Patagonia Lake State Park.
 During the peak of summer, highs in the mid 90’s are complimented well by the mid 60’s low temperatures.
 The major population centers of Phoenix and Tucson average 10-20 degrees higher than those of this southern Arizona oasis!
 The lake is perfect for a summertime swim, or to catch a few fish for an evening meal under the deep orange glow of a desert sunset.
 It’s so easy to escape to this summer camping destination, and even easier to forget the daily grind and recharge mentally in the beauty of this desert jewel.